blueOkiris/angl-os/README.md

 An example of this is the `Timer` class that represents the processor's real time clock.
 It's a singleton and when initialized, it can enable itself with `start`, disable itself with `stop`, and reinitialize itself with `setFrequency`.
 It adds a handler that increases a counter based on how the RTC has been configured.

+The `Keyboard` works in a similar way.
+You get a pointer to it, and you check to see if there's been any input.

 There's also a handler for a page fault exception which happens after you enable paging by calling the Kernel's `_enablePaging` function located in `Paging.cpp`.
 As it's part of the Kernel, there is no `Paging.hpp`.
 Currently it sets up three page tables, the first which basically just contains video memory, the kernel page which contains the `.text` linker section, and a filesystem page which will be used by the VFS.

 Finally, another Singleton that exists is the `Terminal` class which allows one to interface with video memory.
 You can put a character, a string, or a (decimal) integer.
 It's files are `Terminal.hpp` and `Terminal.cpp`.